 The capital contribution relates to the charge in respect of share based payments to employees of subsidiary undertakings - details are shown in note 23 of the Group financial statements.

-In accordance with Section 409 of the Companies Act 2006 a full list of subsidiaries and joint ventures owned, as at 25 March 2016 are disclosed below.
-Unless otherwise stated the country of incorporation is the United Kingdom and all are 100% owned.
+In accordance with Section 409 of the Companies Act 2006 a full list of subsidiaries and joint ventures owned, as at 24 March 2017 are disclosed below.